 - Rushing or Neglecting Safety Process: Doctors are busy professionals and may have more than one surgery scheduled in a day.
 Rushing through a procedure or deciding a medical step is unnecessary during surgery can have negative effects on a patient’s health.

-- Drug and Alcohol Use: Surgeons, anesthesiologists, nurses and medical assistants do not have the type of jobs where it is acceptable to come into work under the influence.
+- Drug and Alcohol Use: Surgeons, anesthesiologists, nurses and medical assistants cannot perform their jobs under the influence.
 Operating while intoxicated puts patients at grave danger of further injury, infection, or death caused by serious medical errors and poor judgment.

 There is never a good excuse for negligence during a surgical procedure.
-As quick as these mistake occur, the window for reporting hospital errors can also pass, leaving patients in physical, emotional and financial distress.
-If you believe you or someone you love has been a victim of medical negligence, calling an attorney who is experienced in medical malpractice right away will help you determine if you are eligible for compensation due to your injuries.
+As quickly as these mistakes occur, the window for reporting hospital errors can also pass, leaving patients in physical, emotional, and financial distress.
+If you believe you or someone you love has been a victim of medical negligence, calling an attorney who is experienced in medical malpractice right away will help you determine if you are eligible for compensation for your injuries.

 What Is a Surgical Error?

 Any preventable mistake made during surgery can be considered a surgical error.
-Before an operation can take place, a patient has to read the risks and agree to proceed.
+Before an operation can take place, a patient is typically asked to read the risks and agree to proceed.
 Surgical errors, however, are mistakes that fall outside of these agreed upon risks and are not up to the standard of quality of care medical professionals have sworn to provide.

 Some examples of surgical errors include: